bernhardAxonIvy/doc/source/axonivy/migration/major/index.rst

 Major / Minor Upgrade
 ---------------------

-Upgrades to a new |ivy-engine| version are warmly recommended to benefit from new features that will increase your productivity and ability to react to new business needs.
+Upgrades to a new Axon Ivy Engine version are warmly recommended to benefit from new features that will increase your productivity and ability to react to new business needs.
 You can have a look at the latest features here:
 :dev-url:`/news`